Revisiting Plasticity in Visual Reinforcement Learning: Data, Modules and Training Stages: Extended Related Work

-Continual Learning (CL)~\citep{de2021continual} aims to continuously acquire new tasks, referred to as plasticity, without forgetting previously learned tasks, termed stability.
+\textbf{Plasticity Loss in Continual Learning vs. in Reinforcement Learning.}~~ Continual Learning (CL) aims to continuously acquire new tasks, referred to as plasticity, without forgetting previously learned tasks, termed stability.
 A primary challenge in CL is managing the stability-plasticity trade-off.
 Although online reinforcement learning (RL) exhibits characteristics of plasticity due to its non-stationary learning targets, there are fundamental differences between CL and RL.
 Firstly, online RL typically begins its learning process from scratch, which can lead to limited training data in the early stages.
 This scarcity of data can subsequently result in a loss of plasticity early on.
 Secondly, RL usually doesn't require an agent to learn multiple policies.
 Therefore, any decline in plasticity during the later stages won't significantly impact its overall performance.